Engineering faster double-array Aho-Corasick automata: Preliminaries

-Constructing \Name{BASE} and \Name{CHECK} requires traversing an original trie from the root and searching for values of $\Name{BASE}[s]$ for each state $s$ to satisfy Equation \eqref{eq:da}.
+Constructing \Name{BASE} and \Name{CHECK} with an original trie implementing $\delta$ requires visiting states from the root and searching for values of $\Name{BASE}[s]$ for each state $s$ to satisfy Equation \eqref{eq:da}.
 More formally, for a state $s$ having outgoing transitions with $k$ labels $c_1,c_2,\dots, c_k $, we search for a \Name{BASE} value $b$ such that $b + c_j$ is a vacant id for each $1 \leq j \leq k$ and define $\Name{BASE}[s] = b$ and $\Name{CHECK}[b + c_j] = s$, which we call a \emph{vacant search}.
-Algorithm \ref{algo:constr} shows the construction algorithm of \Name{BASE} and \Name{CHECK}.
 In Section \ref{sect:tech:constr}, we will discuss approaches to accelerate vacant searches.

 \paragraph{Extension to AC automaton}

 We can extend the double-array to DAACs by introducing components for failure and output functions.
 Figure \ref{fig:da} shows an example DAAC for the AC automaton in Figure \ref{fig:ac:pma}.
 The failure function $f$ is implemented with array \Name{FAIL}{} such that $\Name{FAIL}[s] = f(s)$.
 Using the arrays \Name{BASE}, \Name{CHECK}, and \Name{FAIL}, the extended transition function $\delta^{*}$ is implemented as Algorithm \ref{algo:daac-delta}.